benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 This is a powerful and often underutilized feature, but do not be intimidated.
 If you can use a pivot table, you can grasp the concept quickly.
 Speak with your Analytics administrator to understand what you have available to you, since your implementation is highly customized to your business.

-## Helpful Tips

-This section provides instructions for some of the most useful and most common actions for working with Adobe Analytics.

 ## Saving and socializing your report

 This section describes some standard options to store and distribute Analysis Workspace Projects.

 ### Save your project

-On the Project menu, click **Save**.
-This saves the project in your account and you can come back to it whenever you would like.
-It is not shared with any other users unless you explicitly grant them access.
+On the **Project** menu, click **Save**.
+This saves the project in your account and you can come back to it whenever you like.
+It is not shared with any other users unless you specifically grant them access.

 If you have not already named your project, you are prompted to do this upon saving.

 ### Share your report with other Adobe Analytics users

-Under the **Share** menu in the light-grey header, you can share with individual users and user groups (if you have set groups up).
+Click the **Share** menu, in the light-grey header, and choose an option to share with individual users and user groups (if you have set groups up).

 ### Point users directly to a specific report